naninovel/docs/docs/api/index.md

 ; Stop playing an SFX with the name `Rain`, fading-out for 15 seconds.
 @stopSfx Rain fade:15

-; Stops all the currently played sound effect tracks
+; Stops all the currently played sound effect tracks.
 @stopSfx
 ```